 Grade 5 to Grade 7: This age group studies Year One of the Vaganova Program.
 There is both floor and barre work involved.
 There are also a lot of stretching exercises on the floor, building muscles for the core and back.
 There are exercises for coordination and ability to hear music.
 There are exercises ‘face to the barre’ according to the First Year of the Vaganova Program.
 There are also exercises on the centre building balance and also jumps on the centre.
 Students at this level focus on building their dance vocabulary and memory of steps, combinations and performance pieces.

 3. First Code Academy

 "Everybody in this country should learn to program a computer, because it teaches you how to think." – Steve Jobs, Founder of Apple

-Students from Grade 4 to Grade 7 will learn problem solving through technology.
-From introducing fundamental computer science concepts, applying DesignThinking process to utilizing AppInventor as a language, this CCA guides students to apply problem solving skills to their daily lives.
-Students will receive personal guidance from professionally trained instructors from First Code Academy in thinking through algorithms, decomposing problems and formulating multiple solutions.
+This course aims to empower students through teaching them problem-solving using technology.
+From introducing fundamental computer science concepts, applying Design Thinking process to utilizing AppInventor as a language, we guide students to apply problem-solving skills to their daily lives.
+Adapting a curriculum used in Silicon Valley, we cover user¬-centric design and mobile app development.
+Students receive personal guidance from our professional trained instructors in thinking through algorithms, decomposing problems and formulating multiple solutions.

 Stamford’s Innovation CCA will inspire, engage and allow every child to use their imagination and turn their vision into reality.
 We challenge students to ask questions, make observations and gather information about a situation that could be forecasted in the future that can be solved through new ways of thinking.
 Get hands-on experience in turning your ideas into reality by planning and carrying out fair tests in which variables are controlled and failure points are considered to identify aspects of a model or prototype that can be improved.